2020 ballot measures we're supporting

 • Promotes effective land use by combining investments in housing and transportation to minimize displacement while creating healthy and livable communities.

-• More than 90% of businesses in the region won’t pay a penny for these investments and upgrades.
+• More than 90 percent of businesses in the region won’t pay a penny for these investments and upgrades.
 These investments will leverage over $2 billion in federal resources that will otherwise go to other parts of the country.

 1000 Friends Endorses Measure 107 because: